 Not every truck accident will solely be the truck driver’s fault.
 Many collisions actually have causes that can be linked back to the trucking company’s negligence.
 Without following acceptable business standards and upholding the best safety protocols, employers put everyone on the roads at risk, including their own employees or contractors.

-If you were hurt in a collision with a big rig, 18-wheeler, or tractor trailer in Kentucky, you can rely on Goeing Goeing & McQuinn PLLC for knowledgeable and compassionate representation from a Lexington personal injury attorney.
-We have intentionally focused much of our practice on trucking accident and their causes, including employer negligence.
+If you were hurt in a collision with a big rig, 18-wheeler, or tractor trailer in Kentucky or along the I-75 highway you can rely on Goeing Goeing & McQuinn PLLC for knowledgeable and compassionate representation from a Lexington personal injury attorney.
+We have intentionally focused much of our practice on trucking accidents and their causes, including employer negligence.
 Using our experience and know-how, we might be able to pinpoint liability back on the trucking company, improving your odds of receiving fair compensation.

 How Employer Negligence Causes Truck Accidents

 It might seem like a stretch to claim that a trucking company could be behind a truck accident.
 After all, the only person in most commercial truck cabs is the driver.
 When the evidence and circumstances leading up to the crash is more closely examined, though, it becomes clearer and clearer how an employer might share partial or primary liability for a truck accident.

 An employer might be to blame for a truck accident due to:

 - Unreasonable scheduling: One of the most negligent and common practices of trucking companies is demanding truck drivers work extremely long hours.
 The average workday for a trucker is 14 hours minimum, with 11 of those hours behind the wheel.
 Many truckers who cycle through a route that is less than 100-air miles from the depot are actually scheduled even more hours.
 Unreasonable scheduling can and does can serious fatigue and reduced reaction times in even the best of truckers.